Best cheap TVs: Seven great value TVs

 We also found the built-in sound system to be decent for a TV, producing a large sound stage and bass that was free of distortion.
 There is Dolby Atmos support, along with the Q Symphony feature that combines the TV’s speakers with a compatible Samsung soundbar for a bigger sound.

-For hardcore gamers, there is VRR support to improve visuals and latency, with the Q80D’s input lag is among the best TVs with a speedy 9.8ms.
+For gamers, there is VRR support to improve visuals and latency, with the Q80D’s input lag is among the best TVs with a speedy 9.8ms.
 And whether you game on a physical console or through cloud gaming, Samsung’s Game Hub also drags in all gaming sources into one place to keep track of your gaming habits.

 Build quality is good, with its compact central plinth alowing it to be perched on stands big and large.
 There’s also an area in the back of stand to filter cables through to keep the rear area tidy.

-The Q80D is a very good and surprisingly affordable QLED TV.
+The Q80D is a very good and affordable QLED TV.
 If you’re searching for a bargain, you may have found it with this TV.

 Reviewer: John Archer